bioShaun/omsTools/README.md

 ## Installation

-A number of scripts will be added to OM004script not long.
-My suggestion is to install OM004script in a virtual environment, so that you could keep up with the updating.
+A number of scripts will be added to omsTools not long.
+My suggestion is to install omsTools in a virtual environment, so that you could keep up with the updating.

 Create a venv folder and activate the environment.